xiangyupan/Rumen_manuscript/README.md

 The script *GoEnrichment.pl* was used to conduct gene ontology (GO) enrichment analysis.
 All the GO enrichment analyses were conducted by command line as follow:
 `perl GoEnrichment.pl demo.esophagus.gene.list sheep.background.list`
+The file "gene_ontology.obo.zip" need to be unziped before used.

 ## 03.